 Dental insurance benefits are available for employees regularly scheduled to work a minimum of 30 hours per week.
-The Library may pay a portion of the individual and dependent premiums, as determined by the annual budget.
+The Library may pay a portion of the premium, as determined by the annual budget.
+Employees who elect to have dependent coverage are responsible for 100% of the premium for the dependent coverage.
 Domestic partners, as defined by the insurance carrier's policy, are eligible to apply for coverage as a dependent.
-(Adopted 11-13-96; Last Revised 6-15-21, Effective 7-1-21)
+(Adopted 11-13-96; Last Revised 5-19-20, Effective 7-1-20)